Wildfire smoke linked to heightened risk of dementia diagnosis, new California research finds

 "What we want to do is encourage people to be aware and mitigate any risks by doing what they can to reduce them," said Niki Rubarth, regional director for the Alzheimer's Association of Northern California.

 The study's findings could not be more timely.
 The fast-moving Park Fire continues to force evacuations in Butte, Shasta, Tehama and Plumas counties.
-It is currently the sixth-largest wildfire in California history, burning more than 373,000 acres.
+It is currently the fifth-largest wildfire in California history, burning more than 383,000 acres as of Tuesday morning.

 "There's a greater concentration of toxic chemicals in wildfire smoke.
 Wildfires burn everything in their path so that can be anything," Rubarth said.